-Every year on the third Sunday of June Father's Day is celebrated in the United States.
-It is a day to commemorate fathers and the crucial role they play in people's lives, from childhood through to adulthood.
+Every year on the third Sunday of June Father's Day is celebrated across the country.
+It is a day to celebrate fathers and the crucial role they play in people's lives, from childhood through to adulthood.

 Father's Day is not a public holiday, but it falls on a Sunday so businesses may be closed.

-Quite a few Presidents tried to make Father's Day an official holiday in the national holiday, starting with Woodrow Wilson in 1916, however, they were repeatedly shut down by Congress.
+Quite a few Presidents tried to make Father's Day an official public holiday, starting with Woodrow Wilson in 1916, however, they were repeatedly shut down by Congress.
 It was in 1966 that President Lyndon B. Johnson issued a proclamation declaring the third Sunday of June as Father's Day.
 The day was only made into a national holiday in 1972, by the hand of President Richard Nixon.

 Father's Day is the perfect occasion to commemorate fathers or any father figures in people's lives.
 Many people give their fathers cards or gifts or take them out to dinner.
 Those who live close to their dads pay them a visit and spend the day doing nice activities together.
 Many families throw Father's Day parties with fathers, grandfathers, and uncles to honor the support they give their children.

 Plan a day out: Spend time doing something fun you know your dad will love, such as going to a theme park, attending a sporting event, or going on a hike.

 Fathers love food, so why not cook a special meal? and if you're not so handy in the kitchen, take him out to his favorite restaurant.

 Give a thoughtful gift: Show your appreciation for your father by giving him a gift that reflects his interests or hobbies.
 Or give him something heartfelt such as a memory book, or photo album.